Jackdaniels12/Relay-Control-anything/README.md

 sudo nano /etc/sudoers<br>
  add to bottom of file:  www-data ALL=(root) NOPASSWD:ALL

-alt X then Y
+crtl X then Y

 sudo nano /var/www/html/index.php

-alt X then Y to save
+crtl X then Y to save

 Add these files to /home/pi